MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 >   Front Door endpoints can serve many files.
 Using compression is a way to reduce bandwidth costs.
 >
+>   Use caching in Front Door for content that doesn't change often.
+Because content is served from cache, you save on bandwidth costs incurred when the request is forwarded to the backends.
+>
 > - **Consider using a shared instance** provided by the organization.
 Costs incurred by centralized services are shared between the workloads.
-However, consider the tradeoff with [Reliability](#reliability) if your workload has high availability requirements.
+However, consider the tradeoff with [Reliability](#reliability).
+For mission-critical applications that have high availability requirements, an autonomous instance is recommended.
 >
 > - **Pay attention to the amount of data logged**.
 Costs related to both bandwidth and storage can accrue if certain requests aren't necessary or logging data is retained for a long period of time.